 Return to Work Program

-The return to work program at NYU Langone Occupational and Industrial Orthopedic Center is designed for people who have been out of work and need intense conditioning and retraining to meet the demands of their jobs.
+The evidence-based return to work program at NYU Langone Occupational and Industrial Orthopedic Center is designed for people who have been out of work and need intense conditioning and retraining to meet the demands of their jobs.
 Our team—working in cooperation with case managers, human resources departments, and unions—evaluates and treats people with pain.

 The 4-week program is held for 4 hours a day, 5 days per week, for up to 80 total hours.
 Daily activities consist of patient education, intense physical work conditioning, and pain and stress management sessions.
 Conferences with attending physicians or other healthcare providers, such as nutritionists, are also offered.

 The program includes a weekly assessment of the patient’s progress expectations and short- and long-term functional goals, as well as a biweekly evaluation by the team’s physician.
 Ergonomic assessments are provided as needed.